Akuli/mittari/README.md

 - The 100nF cap after the op-amp remembers the maximum voltage of the input signal.
     For some reason, my 100nF caps get 270mV on one channel and 400mV on the other channel when there is no audio coming in.
-    I'm not sure why that happens, but that doesn't really matter as long as these weird voltages aren't enough to turn on the transistors.
+    I'm not sure why that happens, but it doesn't really matter as long as these weird voltages aren't enough to turn on the transistors.
     With a 1kHz input signal, these capacitors need to remember the voltage accurately enough for about 1ms.
     Because the current gain of a BC549C transistor is about 500, and because the LEDs and the meter only consume about `20mA + 5mA`, the capacitor discharges with current `25mA / 500 = 50uA`.
     In one millisecond, the voltage changes by about `1/C ∫ I dt = (50uA * 1ms) / 100nF = 0.5V`.
-    This sounds bad, but it's easy to compensate for inaccuracies in software.
+    This sounds bad, but I just compensate for this (and other inaccuracies) in software.
     I could use a bigger cap or a higher frequency, but I had lots of 100nF caps and I wanted to use them, and 1kHz seems to work fine.
 - The current meter (bottom of picture) is driven through a BC549C transistor, connected as a voltage follower, and a 470 ohm resistor.
-    This means the meter maxes out
-    when the transistor gets an average voltage of `470ohm * 5mA + 0.6V ≈ 3V` at its base.
+    The meter displays its maximum value of 5mA when the transistor gets an average voltage of `470ohm * 5mA + 0.6V ≈ 3V` at its base.
-    In practice, this voltage will bounce very quickly between about 2.75V and 3.25V because of the 0.5V discharging.
+    In practice, this voltage will bounce between about 2.75V and 3.25V because of the 0.5V discharging.
-    This doesn't matter, because the meter isn't fast enough to move along with it.
+    This doesn't matter, because the meter isn't fast enough to move along with the varying voltage.
 - The LED transistors use [this transistor trick](https://electronics.stackexchange.com/q/164068) to turn on either yellow or red LEDs depending on the voltage.
     The two transistors basically act as a comparator, comparing the output of the op-amp to `18k / (12k + 18k) = 3V`
     given by the voltage divider on the right.
-    The red LEDs begin to turn on when the meter is displaying 80%, and there's almost no yellow light at 100%.
+    The red LEDs begin to turn at about 80%, and there's almost no yellow light when a meter is displaying 100%.

 ## Supported operating system